hemidactylus/katasandbox/virtual-tables/step4.md

 Wait a minute ... who are they?
 It turns out that `cqlsh` uses the Python drivers and that, internally, it keeps two connections on two different ports (whose exact number is dynamically determined based on the available ones).
-So you are simply looking at the connection between your own `cqlsh` to the node.
+So you are simply looking at the connection between your own `cqlsh` and the node.

 Now let's start a Python interpreter shell and connect to the node from there.
 Go to the third terminal and type